Bleeds (Wednesday album)

-Bleeds is the sixth studio album by American rock band Wednesday, released on September 19, 2025 on Dead Oceans.
+Bleeds is the sixth studio album by American rock band Wednesday, released on September 19, 2025, on Dead Oceans.
 Produced by Alex Farrar, who had worked with the band on their previous studio albums, Twin Plagues (2021) and Rat Saw God (2023), the album was preceded by the singles, "Elderberry Wine", "Wound Up Here (By Holdin On)", "Pick Up That Knife" and "Bitter Everyday".

 It is the band's first album to feature bass guitarist Ethan Baechtold, who joined the band in 2023 ahead of touring in support of Rat Saw God.
 Prior to the album's release, lead guitarist MJ Lenderman announced that he would no longer be touring with Wednesday, but would remain a full contributing member of the band in a studio context.
-He will be replaced by guitarist Jake Pugh on Bleeds accompanying tour.
+He was replaced by guitarist Jake "Spyder" Pugh on Bleeds accompanying tour.

 Background and themes

 Frontwoman Karly Hartzman described Bleeds as the "spiritual successor to Rat Saw God" and said it represents what the band was "supposed to sound like" after spending a great deal of time trying to figure that out.
 According to her, the album is the quintessential "Wednesday Creek Rock" record.
 Originally, Hartzman wanted to title the album Carolina Girl, but her bandmates were unsatisfied with the name.
 The final title, Bleeds, comes from the song "Reality TV Argument Bleeds", which Hartzman felt paired well with the band's name ("Wednesday Bleeds").
 The album showcases a "cohesion across a variance of sound", drawing partly from the band's earlier themes.
 Hartzman acknowledges that, in a way, she's "writing the same songs over and over", but with the intention of refining and improving them in the process.

 Most songs on the album were written before Hartzman and bandmate MJ Lenderman ended their romantic relationship after six years in 2024.
 However, several lyrics already hint at the strain in their bond.
 While themes of loss and violence influence the album, Hartzman does not view it as a "dark record".
 Instead, she embraces a more realistic perspective, describing it as having a "southern gothic attitude", a sound that's "a little bit scary, but with a heart of gold underneath".